variousauthors/the-valley/NEXTSTEPS.md

        when an encounter starts... it should always be finished before we move states.
        [ ] this is noticeable now that we are drawing transparency
- - [ ] BUG!
+ - [x] BUG!
 Something wrong with the BCD during combat with high stat numbers it started to misbehave
- - [ ] BUG!
+ - [x] BUG!
 Yeah BCD is just wack gotta fix that
-       - [ ] investigate using BCD all the time, and not doing the "double diddle" at all
+       - [x] investigate using BCD all the time, and not doing the "double diddle" at all
+       - [ ] make sure HP going down works
+       - [ ] make sure HP/XP going up by power of ten works
+             (adjust XP and growth to test)
  - [ ] for now maybe just do HP with no ATT/DEF
        - cause I notice you can't really _feel_ the difference
+ - [ ] refactor! it's time to make the window draw DRY
+ - [ ] refactor! adding a new template was a pain and I will probably do it a lot
  - [x] BUG! enemies become invincible if you gain enough level? maybe like, damage becomes negative or something?
        - we just were only checking player HP in the steady state check